NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

     ``--ecef-transform-type``.

 --dem2 <string (default: "")>
-    The DEM associated with the first second.
+    The DEM associated with the second image.
 To be used with ``--ecef-transform-type``.

 --threads <integer (default: 0)>